medo64/Medo/src/Medo.Device/BearBus.md

 This packet should be sent even if device has no address (i.e. it's address is `0`).

+Device can also send unsolicited packet up to once a minute if no other communication from host is received.

 |            | Unsolicited Update                     |
 |------------|----------------------------------------|
 | Packet     | `BB C8 00 00 DC`                       |